CCRS-EO4CE-WP10/TreeCRowNN/README.md

 # TreeCRowNN Project
-Welcome to the Tree Convolutional Row Neural Network (Tree-CRowNN) Project! </br>
+Welcome to the Tree Convolutional Row Neural Network (Tree-CRowNN) Project!

-</br>This project supports estimations of forest stand density (FSD) from high-resolution RGB aerial imagery.
+This project supports estimations of forest stand density (FSD) from high-resolution RGB aerial imagery.
+In this case "forest" density is defined as the count of individual green tree tops that can be identified in 10cm resolution imagery.
+It does not include standing dead wood, understory/shrubby vegetation, or tree species with diffuse canopy that cannot be easily distinguished from ground at 10cm scale.

 Imagery used in the initial model development is plane-based 10cm spatial resolution, collected over a mountainous region of interior BC in October 2019.
 ### The project contains three modules to support:
 - Tile Generation